Painting Pictures: Commercial performance

 Painting Pictures debuted at number three on the US Billboard 200, with 71,000 album-equivalent units, of which 51,000 were streaming units and 15,000 were pure album sales in the first week.
-In its second week the album dropped to number eight on the chart with 39,000 album-equivalent units.
+In its second week the EP dropped to number eight on the chart with 39,000 album-equivalent units.
 On November 13, 2019, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.